prominence-eosc/docs/policies.md

 ---

 The `policies` section of a job's JSON description enables users to have more control of how jobs are managed and influence where they will be executed.
 The available options are:
 * `maximumRetries`: maximum number of times a failing job will be retried.
+By default a failing job will not be retried.
 * `maximumTimeInQueue`: maximum time in minutes the job will remain in the queue.
 If a job cannot be run immediately it will wait in the queue (up to the specified time limit) until resources become available.
 * `placement`: allows users to specify requirements and preferences to influence where jobs will run.